hjwp/www.obeythetestinggoat.com/content/beginners_bootcamp_call_for_coaches.md

 * **coached** by friendly Python developers sitting near each attendee

-* supplemented by **a few short lectures** on the Python "ecosystem" (what is the cheese shop / the bdfl / a pep / pip / requests / Ipython notebook / etc etc)
+* supplemented by **a few short lectures** on the Python "ecosystem" (what is the cheese shop / the bdfl / a pep / pip / requests / IPython notebook / etc etc)

 There's more info in the